pfenninglab/TACIT/evaluationScriptsRetinaModels/readme.txt

 step14b_report_metrics.py : A Python 3 script that ouputs all reported test set metrics.

 tfmodisco_visualize.ipynb : A iPython notebook that shows visualizations corresponding to the DeepShAP and TF-MoDISco analyses.

+keras2.yml : An anaconda Python 3 environment containing all the necessary packages to run the Python 3 scripts in this folder.